The MBTC Team

 Hannah earned her master's degree from the Columbia University School of Social Work.
 She brings her warm, empathetic, and compassionate nature to all areas of her work.
 Hannah is a Certified Holistic Health and Wellness Coach.
 Outside of work, Hannah enjoys spending time with her family, taking hot yoga classes, and walking her dog Sadie in Central Park.

-Kylie Davis is a current graduate student at the Columbia University School of Social Work, where she will receive her masters degree.
+Kylie Davis graduated with a masters from the Columbia University School of Social Work.
 Her 15+ years of experience in financial restructuring and entrepreneurship have allowed her to develop skills in managing teams, supporting clients through challenging times, mediating interpersonal conflict, and coaching others as they grow into their potential and pursue their professional and artistic dreams.

 Kylie was drawn to this field by her personal experiences overcoming neuroplastic pain and chronic illness.
-She is trained in Pain Reprocessing Therapy, as well as Emotional Awareness and Expression therapy.
+She is trained in Pain Reprocessing Therapy (PRT), as well as Emotional Awareness and Expression Therapy (EAET).

 Outside of work, she enjoys spending time with her trusty canine companion, attempting to play various musical instruments, and rollerskating.